dwave-training/boundary-problem/README.md

 Given the grid of black and white squares below, how can we identify a good boundary line between the two colors?

+This problem is well studied (and optimally solved) in computer vision / image processing (for example using 2d convolution with kernels like Sobel/Prewitt, and similar gradient operators).

 ![Grid](assets/original_image.png "Grid")

 ## Problem Set Up